-11.3 Scheduling
+11.3 SCHEDULING

-Alternative Leave and WPSL used for sick leave shall be requested and approved in accordance with Article 13.2 and 13.3. with accrued WPSL hours applied first until exhausted before alternative leave hours are applied to the absence.
+Alternative Leave and WPSL used for sick leave shall be requested and approved in accordance with Article 13.2 and 13.3. with the employee able to apply alterative leave and WPSL interchangeably or in combination, at the employee's discretion.